Zelaf/uptime-kuma-service-push/README.md

 I wanted a way to get notifications about downed services on my servers while using my favourite status panel Uptime-Kuma!
 At first, this project started out as a basic script with variables you had to manually edit, but I wanted to practice my bash scripting and saw the potential of even easier configuration.
 I also wanted the project to potentially grow in features so I looked into how I could make that happen.

-I found **[Bashly](https://bashly.dannyb.co/)** shortly thereafter and decided to use that as a basis to get a more "software-like" experience and have an to be able to expand on the scripts features and ease of use!
+I found **[Bashly](https://bashly.dannyb.co/)** shortly thereafter and decided to use that as a basis to get a more "software-like" experience and to have the ability to expand on the script features and ease of use!

 ## Special Thanks:gift_heart:
 * **[Thomas](https://github.com/thomasdouwes)**